Mohamed Rahmoune

-Mohamed Rahmoune (1940 – 4 February 2022), commonly known as Si Rabah or simply as Rahmoune, was a revolutionary leader during the Algerian war of independence as a member of the Front de Libération Nationale (FLN; National Liberation Front).
+Mohamed Rahmoune (1940 – 4 February 2022), also known as Si Rabah or Rahmoune, was a revolutionary leader during the Algerian War of Independence and a member of the Front de Libération Nationale (FLN; National Liberation Front).

-Education
+Early life and education

-Rahmoune was born in 1940 in the village of Soumâa, located 53 km east of the city of Algiers, into a kabyle maraboutic family descended from the maliki and sufi theologian Sidi Boushaki (1394-1453).
+Rahmoune was born in 1940 in the village of Soumâa, located in the far north, 53 km east of Algiers (near the Blida coast), into a Kabyle maraboutic family descended from the Maliki and Sufi theologian Sidi Boushaki (1394–1453).

-His birth in the middle of the Second World War meant the abolition of civil life in French Algeria and the establishment of the state of exception with the suspension of the participation of his uncle Mohamed Seghir Boushaki (1869-1959) in the cogwheels of the colonial administration as adviser and representative of the Algerian natives.
+His early years coincided with the Second World War, during which civil life in French Algeria was disrupted by the imposition of a state of exception.
+The situation brought an end to the participation of his uncle (Mohamed Seghir Boushaki) in the colonial administrative structure, where he had served as an adviser and representative of Algerian natives.

-Despite this extraordinary situation, he began in 1945 to study with his brother Djilali, the precepts of the Quran and the Arabic language in the Zawiyet Sidi Boushaki like his other cousins, under the patronage and supervision of the Rahmaniyya mufti and muqaddam Ali Boushaki (1855-1965) with the other imams and teachers as the theologian Brahim Boushaki (1912-1997).
+In 1945, Rahmoune began studying the Quran and Arabic language with his brother, Djilali, at the Zawiyet Sidi Boushaki, under the guidance of Rahmaniyya mufti and muqaddam Ali Boushaki (1855–1965) as well as other teachers, including theologian Brahim Boushaki (1912–1997).

-The massacres of May 1945, for their part, had finally sealed the conviction of the Algerian mountain and rural population that the participatory procedure in local elections could not take away the civil and political rights claimed since the 1920 elections in Algeria, and this is so since Mohamed Rahmoune was integrated from a very young age in a course that only saw independence torn by the weapons in the hands of his generation.

-Among his closest cousins who inspired him in Soumâa with nationalist fervor is his cousin Yahia Boushaki (1935-1960) who sponsored and supported him since 1951 to prepare him for the tough and decisive tasks of insurrectionary action against the French army.
+The 1945 Sétif and Guelma massacres influenced local perceptions of political participation under colonial rule.
+Rahmoune's early education and family environment exposed him to nationalist ideas and the broader movement for Algerian Independence.
+His cousin Yahia Boushaki (1935–1960) played a role in nationalist activities and supported his early involvement in resistance efforts.